joshipulkit/starter-hugo-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

-Chien Shiung Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Pulkit Joshi is a member of Quantum Chemistry Group at Tata Institute of Fundamental Research.
+His research interests include developing new theoretical tools to understand noncovalent interactions in open-shell systems and metastable anionic states.
 {style="text-align: justify;"}